Christian emigration: Iraq

 Sacred Heart Chaldean Church in Chaldean Town, Detroit: the city is home to a large Iraqi Chaldean Catholic community.

 Following the Iraq War, the Christian population of Iraq has collapsed.
-Of the nearly 1 million Assyro-Chaldean Christians, most have emigrated to the United States, Canada, Australia and within some of the countries in Europe, and most of the rest concentrated within the northern Kurdish enclave of Iraqi Kurdistan.
+Of the nearly 1 million Assyro-Chaldean Christians, most have immigrated to the United States, Canada, Australia and within some of the countries in Europe, and most of the rest concentrated within the northern Kurdish enclave of Iraqi Kurdistan.
 With continuing insurgency, Iraqi Christians are under constant threat of radical Islamic violence.

 Since the United States-led invasion of Iraq in 2003 and the resulting breakdown of law and order in that country, many Syriac speaking Assyrians and other Christians have fled the country, taking refuge in Syria, Jordan and further afield.
 Their percentage of the population has declined from 12% in 1948 (4.8 million population), to 7% in 1987 (20 million) and 6% in 2003 (27 million).
 Despite Assyrians making up only 3% of Iraq's population, in October 2005, the United Nations High Commissioner for Refugees reported of the 700,000 Iraqis who took refuge in Syria between October 2003 and March 2005, 36% were "Iraqi Christians."